 During the 2016-2017 school year, Biology teachers focused on incorporating models into the classroom to help facilitate student learning for difficult concepts in biochemistry, DNA replication, and cell processes.
-We are specifically utilizing materials from the Milwaukee School of Engineering to follow an "activity-before-content" (ABC) strategy with introduction to new material for our students.
+We are specifically utilizing materials from the Milwaukee School of Engineering to follow an "activity before content" (ABC) strategy with introduction to new material for our students.
 In the ABC model, students are given hands-on learning opportunities to analyze natural phenomena before teachers introduce content.
-In this way, students are accessing prior knowledge and re-evaluating previous mental constructs about a specific subject in a self-guided, differentiated manner.
+In this way, students are accessing prior knowledge and re-evaluating previous mental constructs about a specific subject in a self guided, differentiated manner.
 Teachers are comparing previous averages on Biology content tests to tests given in this year to evaluate the incorporation of ABC teaching strategies in science.
 The Biology teachers plan to continue using these DNA models in the upcoming school years.
+Many of our courses, such as social students' exploration of the subject matter.
+Additionally, our math and science courses encourage students' to analyze data and develop their own questions and conclusions, granting them greater autonomy over their learning experience while still meeting specific educational standards.